Ian McLoughlin: Milton Keynes Dons

-In July 2011, McLoughlin and Jay O'Shea signed with then League One club Milton Keynes Dons.
+In July 2011, McLoughlin and Jay O'Shea signed with League One club Milton Keynes Dons.
 He made his Dons debut coming off the bench in a second round FA Cup tie against away to Barnet, replacing injured Dons number one David Martin, the Dons won 3–1.
 His second and final appearance of the season came against Scunthorpe United at Glanford Park in a 3–0 win, coming on as a precautionary substitute again replacing Martin with only seconds left of the match.
-In the 2012/13 campaign, McLoughlin has played 90 minutes in a 2–0 defeat to Sunderland in the League Cup.
+In the 2012–13 campaign, McLoughlin has played 90 minutes in a 2–0 defeat to Sunderland in the League Cup.

 Walsall (loan)

-He signed for Walsall on loan on 13 January 2013.
-He made his debut for loan club Walsall in a 3–1 win over Preston North End on the day he signed.
+He signed for Walsall on loan on 13 January 2013, and made his debut the same day in a 3–1 win over Preston North End on the day he signed.
 He made six appearances during his loan at Walsall.

 Newport County (loan)

-On 11 March 2014, McLoughlin joined League Two side Newport County on an emergency loan until 9 April 2014.
-On 10 April 2014, McLoughlin extended his loan with the Exiles, until the end of the 2013–14 season.
+On 11 March 2014, McLoughlin joined League Two club Newport County on an emergency loan until 9 April.
+McLoughlin's loan was then extended until the end of the 2013–14 season.

 Waterford

 It was announced on 22 February that McLoughlin would be signing for League of Ireland First Division club Waterford.
 He made his debut in a 1–0 defeat to Athlone Town on 24 February 2017.
 McLoughlin suffered a back injury in a 0–0 draw with Longford Town on 1 April which ruled him out until July of the same year.
 His first involvement back with Waterford was appearing on the bench in the club's 2–1 win against Wexford on 7 July.
 He made his first start since injury on 11 August in a 3–0 defeat against Shelbourne in the FAI Cup.
 After Waterford beat Wexford 3-0 and Cobh Ramblers were defeated 3-0 by Cabinteely Waterford were officially crowned league champions and promoted back to the League of Ireland Premier Division.
-McLoughlin featured in Waterfords last two games of the season, a 1–0 win over Longford Town and the 2–1 defeat to Cobh Ramblers.
-McLoughlin finished the 2017 season with 9 appearances and 5 clean sheets to his name in an injury hit season for the goalkeeper.
+McLoughlin featured in Waterford's last two games of the season, a 1–0 win over Longford Town and the 2–1 defeat to Cobh Ramblers.
+McLoughlin finished the 2017 season with 9 appearances and 5 clean sheets to his name in an injury hit season.